 Virtually all of my previous columns have addressed in one way or another the behavioral issues of males with Fragile X syndrome (FXS).
-That is largely because males experience both greater frequency and severity of symptoms.
-However females with FXS do present a variety of challenges as well so this special, expanded column will be dedicated to addressing some of them.
+That is largely because males experience both greater frequency and greater severity of symptoms.
+However, females with FXS do present a variety of challenges as well so this special expanded column is dedicated to addressing them.

 To explore each challenge below, click the title.

-One of the most challenging symptoms associated with FXS in females is extreme shyness.
-It is not unusual to see these young girls hiding behind their parents, crying when asked to participate in conversation, unable to separate from parents and whispering or even appearing mute in social settings.
+The Issue: One of the most challenging symptoms associated with FXS in females is extreme shyness.
+It is not unusual to see these young girls hiding behind their parents, crying when asked to participate in conversation, unable to separate from parents, and whispering or even appearing mute in social settings.
 Desensitization through repeated exposure may be required in order for them to tolerate group activities.

-Solutions to this dilemma include the girl memorizing a set response when she wants to say no. This allows her time to separate from the intensity associated with the expectation.
-Phrases like “I’ll have to check my schedule,” “I need to see what my family plans are,” or a simple “I think I may have a conflict” take the harshness out of saying no and afford the girl more time to think it through.
+Strategies: Solutions to this dilemma include having the girl memorize a set response when she wants to say no. This allows her time to separate from the intensity associated with the expectation.
+Phrases like “I’ll have to check my schedule,” or “I need to see what my family plans are,” or a simple “I think I may have a conflict” can take the harshness out of saying no and afford the girl more time to think it through.

 Self Injury and Bullies